Ayurvedic Herbs: 50 Powerful Herbs You Need to Know

 Bibhitaki eliminates unwanted toxins in organs and tissues producing a healthier body and mind.

-Tulsi promotes optimal heart and lung functioning, supporting the digestive, respiratory and immune system through healthy circulation.
+Tulsi promotes optimal heart and lung functioning, supporting the digestive, respiratory, and immune systems through healthy circulation.

 digestive system and blood purification.